juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 ### GPU candidates:

 AMD latest driver that supports Win8.1 officially was Rx 480, forcing W7x64 driver for Rx 580 may work, but untested, Unofficial. </br>
-basically AMD is discarded for Win8.1x64 if want modern 3D Games on Linux. </br>
 Rx480 is +50% vs. 1050 Ti, but modern gaming in Windows8.1 is Dead. </br>
 Only software like [Unigine Tropics](https://benchmark.unigine.com/tropics) </br>